 A child is a person under the age of 18 years.
 Sexually explicit conduct means actual or simulated sexual intercourse, bestiality, masturbation, sexual sadism or sexual masochistic abuse, or lewd exhibition of an intimate part.

 Frequently police will interrogate you upon arrest.
 If you confess to the offense, certainly that will change the dynamic of the entire case.
 That being said, there are laws and rules that law enforcement officers must follow when conducting an investigation.
 For example, they must read you your Miranda rights if you’re in custody and being interrogated.
 If they don’t, the statements they obtain from you may not be admissible in court.
+Importantly, we believe it’s important to avoid speaking to the police without first consulting with a criminal defense lawyer.

 Finally, there are more specialized motions to defeat child pornography charges.
 For example, the images may have not depicted “sexually explicit conduct.”
 The child may not have appeared to be under 18 years old.
 Or the images may have been placed on your computer by a computer virus.
 These are all issues to consider in a possession of child pornography case.